codehsbooks/apjava/Classes-And-Object-Oriented-Programming/polymorphism.md

 - **Static Binding: ** The concept where the proper method implementation is chosen at compile-time, and not run-time.

-- **Method Overriding: **
+- **Method Overriding: ** Allows us to call the correct implementation of a method across multiple objects that share the same superclass.

 ### Upcasting:
 <hr>

 ### Dynamic Binding
 <hr>
-Dynamic Binding is the concept where the proper method implementation is chosen at run-time, and not compile-time.

 ### Static Binding
 <hr>

 ### Method Overriding
 <hr>
-Method overriding allows us to call the correct implementation of a method across multiple objects that share the same superclass.

 ### Polymorphic Arrays
 <hr>